Communiversity - Values in Action

 Who's involved in this project?

 The four lead universities proposing to include projects in this evaluation are: the University of Cumbria (lead institution), Liverpool Hope University, Roehampton University and York St John University.
 Our partnership deliberately includes institutions affiliated with different strands of the Christian Church to enhance shared learning and build an evidence base of common practice that can be applied across the Church universities and more widely.
+To view our project findings download our final project report here.

 Professor Sally Elton-Chalcraft | University of Cumbria